- Alternate Character Interpretation:

 - Hollis: Was his decision to forgive his wife for cheating on him and accepting the fact that he's not the biological father of his kids a brave thing to do, or a copout that makes him an Extreme Doormat?

 - Designated Hero: Gavin comes across as this.
-Knowingly seducing someone to commit adultery is an immoral act by itself, but also he admits that he's manipulating Shana in order to make her fall for him.
-Not to mention the fact that Joe and Shana were shown to be pretty happy together, and the reason Gavin decided to seduce Shana was because he essentially appointed himself as her savior.
+Deliberately seducing a married woman to have an affair with him is a dick move by itself, but he also admits that he manipulated Shana in order to make her fall for him.
+Not to mention the fact that Joe and Shana were shown to be pretty happy together, and the reason Gavin decided to seduce Shana was because he wanted to get back at Joe for being condescending towards him and his gay roommate and to "save" Shana from an "oppressive" life.

 - Esoteric Happy Ending: Word of God says the ending is intended to be a Bittersweet Ending, as Hollis reconciles with his family and the fact that he is not the biological father of his children, and Shana has now Outgrown Such Silly Superstitions of religion, but... she is now emotionally broken, with her marriage demolished, her husband in prison, her lover Gavin dead and all alone.
 It will be a damn miracle if she doesn't relapse to her previous lifestyle.